ssmat/ssmat/README.md

 - 🔭 I’m currently working as a Tech lead on a SaaS project for health industry.

-- 🌱 I’m currently learning Data science, micro-frontend architecture and of course JS improvments.
+- 🌱 I’m currently learning Data science and of course JS improvments.